-FPF engages stakeholders across academia and industry to produce best practices and ethical review structures that promote responsible research.
-We elevate and honor responsible research collaborations through our events and awards, including the FPF Award for Research Data Stewardship.
-Our work is centered around streamlining, encouraging, and promoting responsible scientific research that respects essential privacy and ethical considerations throughout the process.
-FPF’s Ethical Data Use Committee (EDUC), for example, is an independent ethical review panel that reviews and evaluates the risks and benefits of organizations’ data-sharing projects with academic researchers.
+Research often requires using sensitive data to answer important questions.
+The ethical collection and analysis of personal information can be challenging to do while still protecting the privacy of the implicated individuals, honoring informed consent, and complying with other legal obligations.
+The technology, policies, and ethical considerations for researchers are constantly shifting, sometimes making it difficult to keep up.
+That’s why FPF engages stakeholders across academia and industry to produce recommendations, best practices, and ethical review structures that promote responsible research.
+Our work is centered around streamlining, encouraging, and promoting responsible research that respects essential privacy and ethical considerations throughout the research lifecycle.
 FPF works with policymakers to develop legislative protections that support effective, responsible research with strong privacy safeguards, including hosting events that allow policymakers and regulators to engage directly with practitioners from academia, advocacy, and industry.

 Featured